icbi-lab/immune_deconvolution_benchmark/README.md

 Running the full pipeline can take a lot of time and computational resources.
 In particular the sensitivity and specificity analysis do a lot of simulations.

-By default, this process uses all pysical cores and requires about 12GB of memory per core.
-You can adjust the number of cores in `notebooks/config.R`.

-Alternatively, we provide precomputed results for sensitivity and specificity that you can obtain using
+We provide a precomputed dataset for sensitivity/specificity which you can obtain using
 ```
 snakemake get_cache
 ```

-The pipeline internally generates caches to speed up repetitive builds.
+Additionally, the pipeline internally generates caches to speed up repetitive builds.
 To eradicate all caches, use
 ```
 snakemake wipe
 ```

+By default, the pipline uses up to 8 cores and requires up to 12GB of memory per core.
+You can adjust the number of cores in `notebooks/config.R`.

 ### Run the pipeline